 Introduced predator control

-Across Victoria there are long running, large scale introduced predator control programs including Southern Ark, Glenelg Ark, Grampians Ark, Otways Ark and the Barry Mountains Fox control program.
+Across Victoria there are long running, large scale introduced predator control programs including Southern Ark, Glenelg Ark, Grampians Ark, Otways Ark and the Barry Mountains Ark Fox control program.
 These programs seek to reduce the impact of Foxes on native animals like bandicoots and potoroos.
 ARI plays an important role in helping monitor these programs through data analysis and modelling.

 Camera trap monitoring is used to investigate how Fox and small mammal populations respond to Fox control efforts in the field.
 Key findings include: